 KY Voter Registration Deadline.
 Oct 5, 29 days before Nov 3, 2020.

-- Stage 2 -- Excuse required with age waiver
+- Stage 2 -- Excuse required to vote by mail with age waiver

 Online registration available

 • Kentucky: Democratic Gov. Andy Beshear says he's "absolutely willing" to conduct Kentucky's June 23 presidential and downballot primaries by mail, adding that doing so would offer a good test in the event that it's necessary to make the November general election an all-mail affair.
 Beshear says he has been in discussions with Republican Secretary of State Michael Adams, who has said he supports expanding the availability of mail voting but stopped short of endorsing full vote-by-mail where every voter would be sent a ballot by default.

 • Kentucky: As expected, Democratic Gov. Andy Beshear has vetoed the voter ID bill that Republicans recently passed.
 However, Republicans will almost certainly be able to override his veto, since it only takes a simple majority to do so.

 • Kentucky: A committee in Kentucky's Republican-majority state House has passed a bill to require that all votes be cast via a method that produces a voter-verifiable paper trail.
 However, the bill does not allocate the millions in funding needed for counties to buy new voting equipment to replace paperless voting machines they're still using, and it would only require that they make the change whenever they decide to replace their current machines.